The European market potential for mangoes

 Tip:

-- Use Spanish mango importers and traders mainly to strengthen your position in France and southern Europe.
+- When exporting from Latin America, use Spanish mango importers and traders mainly to strengthen your position in France and southern Europe.

 With a little over 10 million inhabitants, Portugal is not a large country.
 Nevertheless, it has the highest mango consumption per capita.
 It is an interesting market for those that are competitive with, or additional to, Spanish and Brazilian suppliers.

-An estimated net import volume of 22,700 tonnes (import minus export) indicates that the average person consumes around 2.2 kilos per year.
-Spain is by far the largest supplier to Portugal, followed by the Netherlands for re-exports and Brazil, which exports both sea- and air-freighted mangoes.
+An estimated net import volume of 26,677 tonnes (import minus export) indicates that the average person consumes around 2.5 kg per year.
+Spain is undoubtedly Portugal's main supplier, followed by re-exporters from the Netherlands and Brazil, which export mangoes both by sea and air.
 Supply gaps are mainly covered by mangoes that are traded through the Netherlands.
-Portugal has a strong connection with Brazil and offers limited direct opportunities for suppliers from other regions.
+Portugal has strong ties to Brazil and offers limited direct opportunities to suppliers from other regions.

-It can be challenging to find Portuguese importers that are willing to do business with unknown supply sources.
+It can be challenging to find Portuguese importers who are willing to do business with unknown supply sources.
 Most of them will be comfortable with the trade they are used to with Spain, Brazil and the Netherlands.
-But Portugal is a mature market with a taste for mangoes, so it can be worthwhile to explore more direct trade opportunities, especially in between the Spanish and Brazilian seasons.
+Portugal is a mature market for mangoes, so it may be worth exploring more direct trade opportunities, especially between the Spanish and Brazilian seasons.

 Tip: